 Once the shaking ended 15 seconds later, Hailey turned her thoughts to the most impor-tant thing in her life: her family.
-Fortunately, her dad, John, and younger brother, Lorenzo, were out of town; her mom, Janet, was rattled but uninjured at the family estate in the Maya-
+Fortunately, her dad, John, and older brother, Lorenzo, were out of town; her mom, Janet, was rattled but uninjured at the family estate in the Maya-

 The family business, however—the Trefethen Family Vineyards—was not so lucky.

 The 400-acre main ranch property in the Oak Knoll District suffered significant damage from the 6.0 quake—the largest Bay Area quake in almost 25 years.
 The worst damage occurred at the vineyard’s iconic, 131-year-old McIntyre winery.
 For decades, the structure, which is listed on the National Register of Historic Places, operated as the heart of the winery; now, it was teetering on the edge of collapse.